wylited/wylinotes/notes/Economics/Syllabus.md

 aliases:
 tags:
 date created: 2022-04-03 15:27
-date modified: Sunday, April 17th 2022, 6:43:47 pm
+date modified: Wednesday, May 4th 2022, 9:33:24 pm
 title: Syllabus
 ---

 #economics #syllabi

-> This syllabus is slightly adapted to my own style of how I prefer to have topics layed out.
+> This syllabus is slightly adapted to my own style of how I prefer to have topics laid out.

 For an accurate one look at this link